 We are for a future in which the Central Appalachians’ essential forests and rivers, and premier natural diversity are protected in an enduring mountain landscape that sustains nature, people, and the rich cultural heritage of the Appalachians.

-The Nature Conservancy’s Central Appalachians program has identified two priority areas crucial to protecting this landscape:
+The Nature Conservancy’s Central Appalachians program has identified three priority areas crucial to protecting this landscape:

 - Smart resource development

 - Protected and restored habitats on public lands

 - West Virginia - as the heart of the Appalachian landscape, conservation efforts within the Mountain State impact the people, water and wildlife throughout the region.

 Explore our latest news and features to learn more about these priorities and how we work.
 To stay connected with the Conservancy, sign up to receive our monthly e-newsletter , localized with content from your home state!

 Latest News & Features

 Learn more about how shale development can affect Appalachian wildlife and habitats, and explore the science-based practices recommended by The Nature Conservancy to reduce potential impacts.